Gerard MacBryan: Struggle with British policy

 By 1 June 1950, MacBryan and the Sultan were lodging at Singapore's Raffles Hotel, getting ready to travel to London and meet with the Secretary of State for the Colonies to talk about Brunei's constitutional relationship with the United Kingdom.
 In letters that were probably written by MacBryan, the Sultan formally named him as his Political Secretary and declared Princess Nor Ehsani to be his heir and successor, to be known as Puteri Besar.
 Furthermore, albeit not in the capacity of Heir Apparent, Omar Ali Saifuddien, the younger brother of the Sultan, was already holding the highest post beneath the Sultan, that of Pengiran Bendahara.
 A third letter, signed by the Sultan, argued that Brooke could not have legally ceded Sarawak without consulting him.
 The Sultan also sought $5,000 in tribute from Straits, and MacBryan was given permission to take the matter up with the Secretary of State for the Colonies.
 The Sultan also expressed disapproval of Brunei's oilfield exploitation in a fourth letter, granting MacBryan authority to bring up this issue with the Secretary of State.

 During his contentious career in Sarawak, MacBryan collaborated with Ranee Sylvia Brooke to change the male succession customs to benefit her daughter Leonora.
 He also persuaded the State Council to endorse this scheme by designating non-elite life datu.
 It seems that his goal was to wed one of the Brooke family's daughters, but he was unsuccessful in this quest.
 Sultan Ahmad Tajuddin's 1937 achievement in changing Brunei's succession to benefit his daughter may have served as MacBryan's inspiration.

-Even after receiving a pay rise and more oil royalties, the Sultan was still not happy with the British government for not restoring his Istana.
+Even after receiving a pay rise and more oil royalties, the Sultan was still not happy with the British government for not restoring Istana Mahkota, his primary residence, which was severely damaged by Allied bombing in early 1945.
 Taking advantage of the Sultan's gullibility and unhappiness, MacBryan convinced him to engage in political activities.
 One such activity was a scheduled trip to London, where Brunei's constitutional position would be renegotiated and British Malayan Petroleum would be pressured to pay greater royalties.
 In a concluding letter dated 1 June, which was addressed to MacBryan and was likely prepared by him again via typing, the Sultan made reference to the four earlier letters, informing him:

 I have been very ill for a long time and the cause of it has been mental anguish at the way the oilfields of Brunei have been conceded without consideration of myself or my feelings or of the interests of my people.
 But I have been helpless because of the Treaties ... which have forced me to do whatever I was told in all matters ...
 My sole desire is that from a financial point of view a reasonable resource should be available to me to relieve the distress and suffering of my own people in the particular way I think right and not in the way that the British Residents and High Commissioners and Agents think right.